|Thanks for visiting my profile!

 doing all the class assignments she did at home in preparation for her classes.She also introduced me to Hungarian folk art, and all the flowers and critters we could find.

-I came to Canada at the age of 19 as a nanny to practice my English and kept extending and extending my stay, till I found myself studying illustration at the
+I came to Canada at the age of 19 to practice my English and kept extending and extending my stay, till I found myself studying illustration at the

 at a children's clothing company, where I was responsible for computer graphics and putting repeating patterns and presentations together.
 At that time I had no idea how patterns worked, and had